Why choose design?

 Good designers have lots of skills, but the good news is that they can be grouped into a few main categories.
 You also need these skills to navigate through the process successfully:

-- Several meta skills including teamwork and project management skills, as well as the basics of legal concepts of intellectual property (IP), contracts, and liability.
+• Several meta skills like teamwork and project management, intellectual property (IP), contracts, and liability

 Hard and soft skills

 All through your degree, you’ll learn many types of design skills.
-These skills vary from engineering science to creative techniques that you’ll need to be innovative.
+These skills vary from engineering science to creative techniques and communication skills.

-Some of these skills are harder to describe in words.
+Some skills are harder to describe in words.
 For example, one of the most important skills any good designer has is a tolerance of uncertainty and ambiguity.

 You could also try to learn a foreign language.
 It’s hard to learn Italian, German or Chinese, but it pays off.
-Soft skills are important and difficult.
+Soft skills are difficult and challenging.

 What kind of designer do you want to be?